A guide to Mobile Device Management remote control and remote access

 Whether you need to remotely access 100 or 10,000 devices, Esper has the platform to do it.
 Using our secure remote viewer plugin (which we deploy to your devices), you can control devices remotely with our console, and access even more powerful features like Secure Remote ADB using the Esper CLI.
 Give us a chat today so we can help you take full control of your device fleet — you can even try us out for free.

-What is MDM remote control?
+What is remote device management?

-MDM remote control is a way to remotely control devices through MDM software as if they were in front of you.
+Remote device management is a way to remotely control devices through MDM software as if they were in front of you.
 You’ll see what’s happening on the screen and be able to interact with touch elements, change settings, and more.

 Can you remotely control a tablet?